 - What changes, if any, should you make?

 - Review the patient experience.
-Did you provide the ultimate experience?
+Did you provide the best?

-- Top front desk staff schedule 80% of patients that call the office.
+- The top performing front desk staff schedule an average of 80% of patients that call the office.
 Most other front desk employees only schedule 30%.
 What’s the call-to-appointment ratio for your front desk staff?
 Are they making it easy to schedule an appointment?

 - Some medical office employees are welcoming, others treat patients as a necessary annoyance.
 How do your staff members treat patients?
 Are they friendly and professional?

 - Most medical offices think nothing of making busy patients wait for a half-hour, but the reality is this annoys the heck out of most people, especially if they have to sit in the waiting room.
 What’s the average wait time in your office?

 - A common perception is that physicians suffer from a god complex, which may work for their ego, but doesn’t go over well with patients who like doctors who demonstrate empathy.
 How would you rate the patient focus of your physicians?